mproticcc/Game-Store/README.md

 4. search component: I added a clear button that is used to delete the entered text, I think it is a better user experience

+5. I had to change the regex for the game name because there are games with numbers and special characters in their names

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.